-tetrads, in comparison with 34 in Philp, 2010) may not be taken as evidence of further decline as yet, given the limited period covered.
-There is probably further scope for recording in West Kent chartlands and in TQ73 woodlands, especially from Old Park Wood eastwards to Hocker Edge and the Brewers Wood complex.
+side of the sea bank near Deal, which is assumed to be an introduction.
+The total of 2010-19 records (37 monads amounting to 28 tetrads, in comparison with 34 tetrads in Philp, 2010) is suggestive of further decline although there is probably further scope for recording in West Kent chartlands and in TQ73 woodlands, especially from Old Park Wood eastwards to Hocker Edge and the Brewers Wood complex.